Xifax/flask-mix/README.md

 # Simple Flask skeleton app

+Flask + SQLAlchemy skeleton app to be used with Pipenv.
-## Includes with Vue/Laravel-Mix frontend pipeline and Bulma bootstrap
+Includes Vue/Laravel-Mix frontend pipeline and Bulma bootstrap.

 ### What is this